FelixOnline/v2/content/articles/2017-1-27-beep-beep-beep--brexit-update.md

 subtitle: >
   More optimistic than you getting a 2:1 degree?
 date: "2017-01-27 14:19:55 +0000"

 # Attributes from Felix Online V1
 id: "6684"
 old_path: /features/6684/beep-beep-beep--brexit-update
 aliases:
  - /features/6684/beep-beep-beep--brexit-update
+imported: true
+comments:
+ - cartierbraceletlove Hi webmaster commenters and everyone else  The blog was absolutely fantastic Plenty of remarkable information and inspiration both of which we all need Maintain them coming You all do such a incredible job at such Concepts cant tell you just how much I for one appreciate all you do yqyipnsuharlkgsvmxhflivqtmtctushmjuMr Payday Simple Loans Inc van cleef alhambra collana 20 motif replica urlhttpwwwmigliorecollananettagvancleefarpelscollanaclovervan cleef alhambra collana 20 motif replicaurl

 # Article Taxonomies
 categories:
  - features
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true